TFAS Staff

 Colin Parks

-He received his B.A. with a double major in Political Science and History, and a minor in Philosophy, from Franciscan University of Steubenville, and pursued graduate studies in national security affairs at The Institute of World Politics.
+He received his bachelor’s degree with a double major in political science and history, and a minor in philosophy, from Franciscan University of Steubenville, and pursued graduate studies in national security affairs at The Institute of World Politics.

 Email: cparks@TFAS.org